ST. MARY OF SORROWS PARISH OUTREACH MINISTRY

 We support the principles of Catholic social teaching, as described by the US Conference of Catholic Bishops: www.USCCB.org.

 Parish Outreach Ministry Annual Events

-Please see weekly Parish Bulletin on this site for most current info or contact Parish Outreach Ministry Coordinator email@example.com 703-978-4141 x109
+Please see the Parish Bulletin for the most current info or contact Parish Outreach Ministry Coordinator: Christina Benedi

 Respect Life – Many St. Mary’s parishioners attend the Annual March for Life in Washington, DC in January and observe the 40 Days for Life Vigil during Lent by fasting and praying for God’s help in moving the hearts of everyone to choose life.
 Parishioner, John Murray, serves as the Pro-Life POC at St. Mary’s: email@example.com 703-978-6135.

 Hypothermia Shelter – To serve those who are homeless in our area, St. Mary’s supports FACETS in Fairfax, Virginia http://facetscares.org in hosting a hypothermia shelter each January during the week of the Martin Luther King, Jr. holiday.
-Many volunteers have enthusiastically participated in our shelters through the years and our guests count on a great response each year.
+Many volunteers have enthusiastically participated in our shelters through the years and our guests have enjoyed great meals and warm hospitality each year.
 Sign-up information for this program is available in our November, December, and early January bulletins.
 The 2023 volunteer manual can be found HERE.
 The Shelter Guest Rules HERE and Training PowerPoint HERE.